Click play to listen to this article.

-Welcome to the sudden breakup — predominated by feelings of shock and dumbfoundedness, typical for younger folk, and the one where the majority of people who endure it begin craving their ex afterward.
+Welcome to the sudden or surprise breakup — another common type predominated by feelings of shock and dumbfoundedness, typical for younger folk, and the one where the majority of people who endure it begin craving their ex afterward.

 This type of breakup typically occurs when one partner fails to see the declining interest of the other because they’re too focused on their own, often high, interest.
 It’s when one thinks, “I love my partner.
 Therefore, they must love me.”

-Nevertheless, their relationship was not an easy one.
+Nevertheless, their relationship was not easy.
 Primarily because Jimny hasn’t healed from Nicole yet, and his needy tendencies often got the best of him.
 Eventually, those tendencies got so wile and suffocating that Sebastian threw in the towel and did the unspeakable.

 He cheated on our protagonist… with two of his ex-boyfriends… at the same time.
 When Jimny found out about this, he bolted.
 He wanted nothing to do with Sebastian anymore.
 He was furious.
 He was hurt.
-He felt like he’s going to die.
+He felt like he was going to die.
+Betrayal sucks.

 The former results in a partner feeling neglected; the latter results in a partner feeling trapped.
 The former makes a person crave love, appreciation, and attention from other people; the latter makes a person hungry for reclaiming their freedom — usually by fucking someone else.

-Healthy individuals who value intimacy and their relationship will point out what you’re doing wrong and try to help you.
+Don’t get me wrong though.
+Not everyone will cheat when they feel trapped or neglected.
+Individuals who value intimacy and their relationship over self-gratification will point out what you’re doing wrong and try to help you.
 At worst, they will dump you.
-The people who cheat are usually those who can’t defer self-gratification well or put the value of self-gratification above intimacy and a loving relationship.

 After completing his master thesis, Jimny was finally out of college.
 Even better, he saved up enough money to go on that trip around the world he oh-so wanted.
 He couldn’t quite afford his dream bike, but he realized a beat-up car was a suitable alternative.